isomerpages/isomer-conversion-scripts/bash_scripts/jekyll4/README.md

       - mission/statement.md
       - contacts.md
 ```
-2) Placeholder files `.keep` are added to the Isomer collection subfolders to allow empty subfolders to be maintained on Isomer sites.
+2) Placeholder files `.keep` are added to the Isomer collection subfolders, as well as nested images and files, to allow empty subfolders to be maintained on Isomer sites.
 Placeholder files are also added to the `collection.yml` file.
 ```
 collections:
   about-us: